Galapagos and Machu Picchu with 4 Day Galapagos Legend Cruise

 Day 2 (Sun): City Tour of Quito-Middle of the World.

-Day 3 (Mon): Quito-Baltra Airport-Highlands Tortoise Reserve (Santa Cruz).
+Day 3 (Mon): Quito-Baltra Airport-Highlands Tortoise Reserve (Santa Cruz Island).

-After the visit, passengers will be transferred to Baltra Airport for the flight to Guayaquil.
+Baltra Airport.
+After the visit, you will be transferred to the airport for your return flight to Guayaquil and then Lima, Peru.
+After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
-Overnight in Guayaquil.
+Overnight in Lima.
 (B)

 In the afternoon, you will have a city tour of Lima.
 The tour begins in Miraflores with a stop at the Parque del Amor, a seaside park with a huge statue of a kissing couple and continues with a drive by of the Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 The next stop is the Plaza de Armas in downtown Lima, where you will visit City Hall (Palacio Municipal), the Government Palace (Palacio de Gobierno), and the Cathedral of Lima.
 The last stop is the Convent of Santo Domingo.
 Following the tour, you will be returned to your hotel.
 Overnight in Lima.
 (B)